Lumira Ventures

 Seed Round in 2022

-Damona Pharmaceuticals is a pre-clinical biotechnology company focused on developing treatments for cognitive deficits associated with various brain disorders and aging.
-The company aims to create small molecule therapeutics that address cognitive symptoms and improve normal life functions, particularly for underserved and understudied populations in mental health and aging.
-By leveraging its innovative research platform, Damona Pharmaceuticals seeks to offer solutions that not only treat but potentially reverse cognitive impairments, addressing previously unresolvable symptoms and enhancing the quality of life for affected individuals.
+Damona Pharmaceuticals is a pre-clinical pharmaceutical company focused on treating and preventing cognitive deficits associated with various brain disorders and aging.
+The company develops small molecule therapeutics aimed at transforming the treatment of cognitive symptoms and restoring normal life functions for underserved and understudied mental health and aging populations.
+Their goal is to enable patients to potentially reverse impairments and resolve previously unresolvable symptoms.

 X4 Pharmaceuticals